-Stoke Damerel's Board of Governor's includes representatives from 4 different areas of the school community:
+Stoke Damerel's Local Governing Board (LGB) includes representatives from 4 different areas of the school community:

 Parent Governors: 3 members

-Foundation/Trust Governor: 2 members - this role is linked to our partnership in the 'Education Through Enterprise' Trust
+Foundation/Trust Governor: 2 members - this role is linked to Reach South Governance.

 Co-opted Governors: 4 members - these are members who the Governing Body feel have particular skills that will contribute to effective governance and success of the school.
 They could include parents, staff or members of the local community

-Total membership of the Governing Body is 11.
+Total membership of the Governing Body is 12.
+There are two vacancies- One Co-opted and one staff

 My name is Peter Storey and my daughter is currently attending Year 2 and has been at SDPS since Foundation, I have seen her grow and develop successfully, all thanks to a team of staff working toward the same objective, to give our children the best start they possibly can, in a safe, caring and happy environment.